Magnetic Switching by Oxygen Adsorption in Metal-Organic Framework Systems

 in the limit of $H\to0$, where $\langle\dots\rangle$ represents the thermal average with respect to $\mathcal{H}_{\mathrm{eff}}$ and $N_{\mathrm{TCNQ}}$ is the number of TCNQ sites.
 The oxygen density is given by

-We calculate $M_{\rm tot}$ and $\langle n_{pp'}\rangle$ by applying the equilibrium Monte Carlo simulations to the effective Hamiltonian, Eq.~(\ref{eq:EffectiveHamiltonian}).
-The simulation is performed for the system with $50\times50\times20$ sites which corresponds to 20 layers.
-At each temperature, we first make $10^4$ steps to equilibrate the system, then make additional $10^5$ steps to make measurements of physical quantities.
-Each Monte Carlo step consists of $N_{\rm{TCNQ}}$ times of single-flip trials.
-As realistic parameter sets, we chose $J_1=69\,\mathrm{K}$, $J_2=1\,\mathrm{K}$, $\eta=2$, $\varepsilon_0=1.9\times10^3\,\rm{K}$, $H=100\,\mathrm{Oe}$~\cite{kosaka2018gas}. $\varepsilon_0=1.9\times10^3\,\rm{K}$ is of the order of typical value for physisorption energy\cite{butt2013physics}.
-To mimic the experimental situation of cooling the system, we start with the highest temperature of $140\,\rm{K}$ and repeat the simulation by successively lowering the temperature, where we set the final configuration obtained at one temperature as the initial state for the simulation of the next (slightly lower) temperature.
-Physical quantities are calculated by taking an average over 10 samples with different seeds of random number.
+We calculate $M_{\rm tot}$ and $\langle n_{pp'}\rangle$ by applying equilibrium Monte Carlo simulations to the effective Hamiltonian, Eq.~(\ref{eq:EffectiveHamiltonian}).
+The simulation was performed for a system with $50\times50\times20$ sites, which corresponds to 20 layers.
+At each temperature, we first simulated $10^4$ steps to equilibrate the system and then simulated another $10^5$ steps to measure the physical quantities.
+Each Monte Carlo step consists of $N_{\rm{TCNQ}}$ single-flip trials.
+As a realistic parameter set, we chose $J_1=69\,\mathrm{K}$, $J_2=1\,\mathrm{K}$, $\varepsilon_0=1.9\times10^3\,\rm{K}$, and $H=100\,\mathrm{Oe}$~\cite{kosaka2018gas}. $\varepsilon_0=1.9\times10^3\,\rm{K}$ is of the order of typical values for the physisorption energy\cite{butt2013physics}.
+Because the actual value of the antiferromagnetic interaction between TCNQ spins is unknown, we used $\eta=2$ as a possible value.
+To mimic the experimental cooling of the system, we started with the highest temperature of $140\,\rm{K}$ and repeated the simulation at successively lower temperatures where the final configuration obtained at one temperature was used as the initial state for simulating the next (slightly lower) temperature.
+Physical quantities were calculated by taking the average over 10 samples with different seeds of random numbers.

 {\it Results}.
-We show our central results in Fig.~\ref{fig:fig2}.
-Fig.~\ref{fig:fig2}(a) shows the temperature dependence of total magnetization $M_{\rm tot}$ for the several values of the pressure $P$.
-This result well reproduces the main features of [Ru$_2$]$_2$-TCNQ.
-The TCNQ spins show ferromagnetic ordering at $T=T_{\rm F}\sim 100\,\rm{K}$ irrespective of the pressure, and the finite magnetization continuously evolves below this temperature, corresponding to the ferrimagnetic ordering observed in the [Ru$_2$]$_2$-TCNQ system.
-This ferrimagnetic transition can be essentially understood from a mean field approximation in the two dimensional plane.
+We present our central results in Fig.~\ref{fig:fig2}.
+Fig.~\ref{fig:fig2}(a) shows the temperature dependence of the total magnetization $M_{\rm tot}$ for several values of pressure $P$.
+This result reproduces the main features of [Ru$_2$]$_2$-TCNQ.
+The TCNQ spins exhibit ferromagnetic ordering at $T=T_{\rm F}\sim 100\,\rm{K}$ irrespective of the pressure, and a finite magnetization continuously evolves below this temperature, corresponding to the ferrimagnetic ordering observed in the [Ru$_2$]$_2$-TCNQ system.
+This ferrimagnetic transition can be understood from a mean-field approximation in the two-dimensional plane.